Want a Motorcycle Accident Lawyer in Florida?

-The Florida motorcycle accident lawyers of Brooks Law Group represent riders who’ve been hurt due to the negligent actions of other drivers, vehicle or parts manufacturers, and government entities who fail to maintain roads and streets.
+The motorcycle accident lawyers in Florida of Brooks Law Group represent riders who’ve been hurt due to negligence.
+This could be the fault of other drivers, vehicle or parts manufacturers, and government entities that fail to maintain roads and streets.

 We know that motorcycles, while fun to ride, provide little to no protection for the rider in the event of a crash.
-Because of this, riders can suffer catastrophic and even fatal injuries in crashes.
+Because of this, a rider can be fatally injured in a motorcycle accident.

 We believe that someone should stand up for motorcyclists who’ve been hurt through no fault of their own.
-Our firm is prepared to seek compensation for your medical bills, lost wages, repair or replacement of your motorcycle, and any other damages you’ve incurred.
+Our Florida, law firm is ready to go to court to get you money for your:

-Motorcycle accident claims are often incredibly complex.
-This is due in part because motorcycle crashes usually cause far more severe injuries than other kinds of motor vehicle accidents.
+Motorcycle accident cases are often incredibly complex.
+One reason for this is that motorcycle accidents typically result in more serious injuries than car accidents.
 Liability is hotly contested in many motorcycle accident claims.

-Insurance companies for other drivers in a motorcycle accident contest liability by claiming that the motorcycle rider was at fault.
-They may try to play on negative stereotypes about motorcyclists in order to avoid liability.
-Our lawyers don’t let insurance companies get away with using unfair anti-biker prejudice.
-We know most riders are cautious and many motorcycle accidents are caused by the driver of another vehicle.
+Our lawyers for motorcycle accidents don’t let insurance companies get away with using unfair anti-biker prejudice.
+We know most riders are cautious, and many motorcycle accidents are caused by the driver of another vehicle.

-In other cases, it may be necessary to hire an accident reconstruction expert who can figure out how the accident occurred and how the other driver or drivers were responsible for causing the accident
+In other cases, it may be necessary to hire an accident reconstruction expert.
+These professionals can figure out how the accident occurred and how the other driver or drivers were responsible for causing the accident

 Our attorneys have the resources to fully investigate your case and determine who was at fault and what sources of insurance coverage are available.